Norilsk: Mayor of Norilsk

 The mayor of Norilsk has been Dmitry Karasyov since January 27, 2021.
-His mandate is for five years.
+Following his first five-year term, he was re-elected on January 27, 2026.
+His term of office will expire in January 2031.

 Legislative Assembly of the Krasnoyarsk Territory

 In September 2021, the composition of the Legislative Assembly of the Krasnoyarsk Territory was updated.
 Sergey Sizonenko was elected deputy for Taymyr constituency No. 23.

 Demographics

 Population

 The population of Norilsk as of 2021 is 174,453.
 After the fall of the USSR the population dropped by 40,000, but this was offset by the subsequent merger of the towns of Kayerkan and Talnakh into Norilsk, maintaining a permanent population of 175,000.
 Including temporary residents, the population can reach up to 220,000.

 Life expectancy for local residents is about 10 years less than average Russian life expectancy, which as of 2013 was around 69 years.

 Ethnic composition

 Stroganina, sliced raw fish, is one of the traditional foods eaten by Siberia's northern indigenous peoples.

 The city has an ethnically diverse population.
 As of 2021, the predominant ethnic and cultural groups were Russians, Azerbaijanis, Ukrainians, Tatars, Bashkirs, Nogais, Lezgins, Kazakhs, Ossetians, Chuvash and Kyrgyz.
 The population of Norilsk consists almost entirely of people who moved to the city in the second half of the 20th century and their descendants, but many of the descendants of prisoners who were amnestied in 1953 still live in the city.
 There are very few representatives of indigenous ethnicities—Nenets, Enets, Nganasans and Dolgans—in the city.

 There were 77 recognized ethnic groups in Norilsk as of 2021.